KasparEtter/ef1p/pages/email/email.md

   Once a secure connection could be established, though, the client should no longer accept insecure connections.
-  Since the insecure protocol could still advertise when its secure variant is available, having only Implicit TLS wouldn't cause a lot of trouble in reality.
+  Since the insecure protocol could still advertise when its secure variant is available, having only Implicit TLS wouldn't cause a lot of overhead in practice.
 - **Port number exhaustion**:
   If every protocol requires two ports (one to be used with TLS and one without TLS), only half as many protocols can be accommodated in the limited space of port numbers.